Additional symmetries of the KP-mKP hierarchy and Virasoro constraints to the Burgers-KdV hierarchy

-The above $(r,0)$-reduced hierarchy with $r=2$ is called the Burgers-KdV hierarchy \cite{Bur2015}, which is an extension of the open KdV hierarchy that governs the open intersection numbers \cite{Bur2016,PST}.
-While $r\ge3$, such a hierarchy is also named as the extended $r$-reduced KP hierarchy \cite{BY2015}.
+This hierarchy with $r=2$ is called the Burgers-KdV hierarchy \cite{Bur2015}, which is an extension of the open KdV hierarchy that governs the open intersection numbers \cite{Bur2016,PST}.
+While $r\ge3$, such a hierarchy is called the extended $r$-reduced KP hierarchy \cite{BY2015}.

 For the reduced hierarchy \eqref{drKP} there exit two tau functions $\tau_1$ and $\tau_2$ that are inherited from those of the KP-mKP hierarchy.
 In particular, it is easy to see that

 whenever $k$ is a multiple of $r$ (written as $r|k$).
 Moreover, one has